-- identify common appliances that run on electricity - construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches, and buzzers - identify whether a lamp will light in a simple series circuit, based on whether the lamp is part of a complete loop with a battery - recognise that a switch opens and closes a circuit and associate this with whether a lamp lights in a simple series circuit - recognise some common conductors and insulators, and associate metals with being good conductors survive in extreme conditions, for example, cactuses, penguins, and camels.
-They might analyse the advantages and disadvantages of specific adaptations, such as being on 2 feet rather than 4, having a long or a short beak, having gills or lungs, tendrils on climbing plants, brightly coloured and scented flowers.
+- identify common appliances that run on electricity - construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers - identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery - recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit - recognise some common conductors and insulators, and associate metals with being good conductors

-Pupils should construct simple series circuits, trying different components, for example, bulbs, buzzers, and motors, and including switches, and use their circuits to create simple devices.
+Pupils should construct simple series circuits, trying different components, for example, bulbs, buzzers and motors, and including switches, and use their circuits to create simple devices.
 Pupils should draw the circuit as a pictorial representation, not necessarily using conventional circuit symbols at this stage; these will be introduced in year 6.

 Note: pupils might use the terms current and voltage, but these should not be introduced or defined formally at this stage.
-Pupils
+Pupils should be taught about precautions for working safely with electricity.